dymmond/asyncmq/docs/en/docs/dashboard/index.md

 ## Configuration

-Before mounting, you can tweak the dashboard’s appearance and behavior by adjusting settings.dashboard_config.
+Before mounting, you can tweak the dashboard's appearance and behavior by adjusting settings.dashboard_config.
 Import the settings from asyncmq.conf and apply your own `DashboardConfig` values:

 ```python